 Sandra Groves has a range of experience in the field of communications with over 20+ years experience at the Department of Conservation in various roles.
 Further qualifications include a Diploma in Public Relations and Communication Management (Open Polytechnic), and Public Relations Institute of New Zealand (PRINZ) practising certificate 2020.

-Sandra continues to remain current in the field through Public Relations Institute of NZ and Interpretation Network of NZ.
-Sandra also successfully completed a Writing for the Web paper (Open Polytechnic), Accessing Information paper (Open Polytechnic) and Contented Training Certificates in Social Media and Business Writing.
+Sandra continues to remain current in the field through the Public Relations Institute of NZ and Interpretation Network of NZ.
+As a Member of Business Network International Sandra networks with a range of other business owners in Gisborne.
+Sandra also successfully completed a Writing for the Web paper (Open Polytechnic), Accessing Information paper (Open Polytechnic), Professional & Technical Writing (Open Polytechnic), and Contented Training Certificates in Social Media and Business Writing.

 Ko Sandra Groves ahau Ko Whakapunake te maunga Ko Te Wairoa Kopupu Honengenenge Matangi Rau te awa Ko Ngati Kahungunu te iwi Ko Takitimu te waka Ko Ngati Hinemanuhiri te hapu Ko Kahungunu te tangata.

 To know more check out her Portfolio: